-Topical antifungals used for intertrigo are nystatin and azole drugs, including miconazole (Mitrazol), ketoconazole (Nizoral topical), or clotrimazole (Lotrimin AF cream).
+Topical antifungals used for intertrigo are nystatin (for Candida) and azole drugs, including miconazole (Mitrazol), ketoconazole (Nizoral topical), or clotrimazole (Lotrimin AF cream).

 You usually use the cream

-Depending on the severity of the infection, your doctor may prescribe a systemic antifungal drug that you’d take by mouth.
+Depending on the severity of the infection, a doctor may prescribe a systemic antifungal drug that you’d take by mouth.

 Topical antibiotics are used for bacterial infections.
-These include fusidic acid cream or mupirocin (Bactroban).
+These include bacitracin or mupirocin (Bactroban).

-Intertrigo in babies requires special care, because the affected skin area is so delicate.
-Keep the area clean, wash it gently with a mild soap, and pat it dry.
+Intertrigo in babies requires special care because the affected skin area is so delicate.
+Keep the area clean, wash it gently with mild soap, and pat it dry.

 Use an absorbent diaper and wrap it loosely.
-Consider changing diapers on a schedule which may decrease the amount of time your baby is in a wet diaper.
-Over-the-counter creams, such as those with zinc or cod-liver oil may be useful.
+Consider changing diapers on a schedule to decrease the amount of time your baby is in a wet diaper.
+OTC creams, such as those with zinc oxide or petrolatum, may be useful.

-If the diaper rash looks infected or doesn’t go away in a few days, see your doctor.
+If the diaper rash looks infected or doesn’t go away in a few days, see a doctor.

-If you or your child have a skin rash that doesn’t go away, or that rapidly gets worse, see your doctor.
+If you or your child have a skin rash that doesn’t go away or rapidly gets worse, it’s important to see a doctor.
 Skin rashes can have many causes and the treatment is often very specific.
-You should also see your doctor if you’re being treated and the rash isn’t getting better.
+You should also see a doctor if the rash isn’t getting better with treatment.

 Red rashes can have many different causes.
-Your doctor will want to rule out other possibilities, such as psoriasis or allergic reactions.
+The doctor will want to rule out other possibilities, such as psoriasis or allergic reactions.

-If they suspect it’s intertrigo and an infection, they’ll also want to test for a fungal, bacterial, or viral cause of the infection.
-To help identify the cause, they may take a scraping or swab of the rash to look at under a microscope or to culture.
-Or they may look at it under a special lamp.
+If they suspect it’s intertrigo and infection, they’ll likely test for a fungal, bacterial, or viral cause.
+A doctor may take a skin scraping or swab of the rash to send to a lab for a culture.
+They may also look at it under a microscope or special lamp.

-Few scientific studies of intertrigo have measured what works and what doesn’t to prevent it.
-But there are preventive measures you can take that are likely to work for you:
+Few scientific studies of intertrigo have measured what preventive care works and what doesn’t.
+But there are measures you can take that may work for you: